Sunday, 10 November 2019

 You are invisible unless, of course, your 'services' are required.

-If they stare at you, know that they are simply fascinated which, of course, is a compliment.
+If they stare, know that they are simply fascinated which, of course, is a compliment.

-If they catch you staring at them, know that you may be arrested because your stare is 'threatening'.
+If they catch you staring, know that you might be 'disciplined' because your stare is 'threatening'.

 Accept jibes as banter.